Prince Edward Island

 Historically, Health PEI has approved 100% of the requests SHORS has submitted on behalf of patients for out-of-province and out-of-country medical care since its inception in 2017.
 Coverage includes all components of medical care except for travel and accommodations, and includes care in private clinics outside of Canada.

-There is no legislation related to out-of-country medical care in Nova Scotia.
+There is no legislation related to out-of-country medical care in Prince Edward Island.

 Travel support